ShaanAu/Unity-Wing-It-Game/README.md

 however instead of having a countinuous level I would include levels of different difficulties.

 Game Comprises of:
-- Home Menu, Eng Game Menu,
+- Home Menu, End Game Menu,
 - Normal & Hard Mode

 Most of the assets were sourced online, the code for my projects is availaible to view within this repository